 Recognizing the signs of an overloaded washing machine can help you correct the issue before it escalates.
 If you encounter any of these signs, it might be time to reevaluate your loading habits:

-If your washer produces unusual grinding or banging noises, it may be struggling to handle the load. -
+- Excessive Noise: If your washer produces unusual grinding or banging noises, it may be struggling to handle the load.

-Machines may quit mid-cycle, unable to spin or drain due to excessive weight. -
+- Unfinished Cycles: Machines may quit mid-cycle, unable to spin or drain due to excessive weight.

-A shaky machine can indicate an unbalanced load, often caused by overloading. -
+- Vibrations: A shaky machine can indicate an unbalanced load, often caused by overloading.

-If clothes come out dirtier than when they went in, it’s a sign the washer couldn’t circulate water effectively. -
+- Clothes Not Clean: If clothes come out dirtier than when they went in, it’s a sign the washer couldn’t circulate water effectively.

 Protecting Your Washing Machine